Costa Rica Exchange

 Spring: State-level orientations

-Late Spring: States’ 4-H group conference call for Costa Rica delegates
+Late Spring: National orientation for all Costa Rica delegates

-June 18: Students fly to a U.S. gateway city for National Departure Orientation the day before the international flight.
+June 16: Students fly to a U.S. gateway city for National Departure Orientation the day before the international flight

 **First payment will not be deposited until applicant is accepted in January